ECS153/final-project-group-0-/design_docs_rev2.md

 # Design Documents

 ## Overall Goal
-Our goal is to forward browser requests that require sensitive data to a raspberry pi.
-The pi will contain credentials that can be used to populate the request's required fields.
-Then, the pi will make the request to the destination server and send the response back to the browser
+Our goal is to create a password manager that can keep a user's credentials untouchable by any malware that is on the computer the credentials are submitted from, as well as from man in the middle attacks on the local network.
+We feel that we can guarantee this by having the browser send randomly generated tokens in place of credentials, and then substituting the real credentials at the latest possible moment possible, via a proxy that would act as a man in the middle between the user and the router.

 # Overall Implementation
 1. User enables the extension.
 The extension scans for all fields on a page and prompts the user to select the fields